whatcheeseburger/Harbor-Stream-Labels/README.md

 ## What is this project for?

 I created the concept for HarborSL when I wanted a way to display some of my statistics on my livestreams.
-The program (at `v0.0.4-beta` and earlier) was created in 11 days as a summer assignment from my college to create 'a utility software or game'.
+The program (at `v0.0.4-beta` and earlier) was created in 11 days as a summer assignment to create 'a utility software or game'.
 I think I may have done much more than was expected but it was good motivation to create this project eventually and it was the only idea I had.

 ## How to use?